Dividing Joint Property during Divorce

 - Bank accounts jointly held by both spouses

 - Debts acquired on joint credit cards or joint loans

-If you or someone you know has concerns regarding the division of joint property during divorce, you are not alone.
-Contact a qualified San Diego divorce lawyer of Fischer & Van Thiel, LLP, today at 858-935-6211 to see how we can help you resolve these concerns.
+If you or someone you know has concerns regarding the division of joint property during a divorce, you are not alone.
+Contact a qualified San Marcos divorce attorney of Fischer & Van Thiel, LLP, today at (760) 757-6854 to see how we can help you resolve these concerns.